mr-vsr/MR-VSR/README.md

 ## Let's Connect

 Let's collaborate and build something awesome together!
-You can reach out to me through email or connect with me on LinkedIn [(https://www.linkedin.com/in/vikas-rai-63a26222b/)].
+You can reach out to me through email or connect with me on LinkedIn [Vikas Rai](https://www.linkedin.com/in/vikas-rai-63a26222b/).

 Looking forward to connecting with fellow developers and tech enthusiasts.
 Happy coding! 🚀